11 Top Insurtech Startups to Watch 2024

 Every year, new startups pull to the forefront of their industry through exciting innovation and industry-disrupting business models.
 We’ve rounded up the top insurtech startups of 2024 that startup-lovers, investors, and aspiring entrepreneurs should follow.

-Disclaimer: With so many exciting startups launching and growing worldwide, we aren’t able to cover them all.
-Furthermore, the list of insurtech startups below are not officially ranked and are listed in no particular order.
+Disclaimer: With so many exciting startups launching and growing worldwide, we aren't able to cover them all.
+Furthermore, the insurtech startups listed below are not officially ranked and are listed in no particular order.

 1. Next Insurance

 Next Insurance is a transformative insurtech startup leading the shift in how small businesses secure insurance.
-Using an intuitive digital platform, they provide tailored, affordable policies, bypassing traditional brokers.
-Their AI-driven system simplifies the process, offering swift policy quotes and claims handling.
+Using an intuitive digital platform, it provides tailored, affordable policies that bypass traditional brokers.
+The company’s artificial intelligence (AI)-driven system simplifies the process, offering swift policy quotes and claims handling.

 2. Riskwolf